The Informed Investor

 Financial Planning

 How you spend your money should drive multiple decisions in your investment planning process.
 Financial planning is usually the first step to establishing and managing the right investment strategy.
 Neither is a simple task, but you shouldn’t do one without the other.
-Before you invest in the markets, you should have a clear understanding of how your money is being used in your daily life.
+Before investing in the markets, you should clearly understand how your money is being used in your daily life.

 Think of financial planning as specific budgeting that covers your basic necessities: mortgages, bills, car loans, and other regular recurring expenses.
 A financial planner usually monitors these accounts for you, ensuring that your budget and expenses do not exceed your income.
 Financial planners will often double as wealth or investment managers, however they are typically not experts in both fields.